tsps40642/Time_Series_Analysis_Essential/3_ARMA.md

 # entering opposite-signed coefficients that corresponds to the char. polynomial of the AR(2) above
 # e.g. Y_t = 0.8*Y_t-1 + 0.6*Y_t-2 + e_t >> polyroot(c(1, -0.8, -0.6))

+# recall that AR(p) is stationary if the characteristic func. Φ(x)=0 has ALL roots abs(x) > 1
+# this process is non-stationary since one of the roots<1 for the characteristic func. of the process
 # let's see if we can generate a sample path of the AR(2) above regardless of stationarity
 # will have error in arima.sim(model = list(ar = c(0.8, 0.6), sd = 1), n = 100) since 'ar' part of model is not stationary
 ```